ProfitabilityAutomobile & Auto Components

 ROCE (Return on Capital Employed) in Automobile & Auto Components

-How to interpret and apply roce (return on capital employed) specifically when analyzing automobile & auto components stocks in India.
+How to interpret and apply roce (return on capital employed) when analyzing automobile & auto components stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROCE (Return on Capital Employed)?